Wind power in Europe: Ireland

-Ireland is the best location in Europe for wind power as it is situated on the Western edge of Europe and is exposed to high winds from the Atlantic Ocean and Irish Sea.
+Ireland is the best location in Europe for wind power, as it is situated on the Western edge of Europe and is exposed to high winds from the Atlantic Ocean and Irish Sea.
 Wind power capacity factors tend to be higher in Ireland than anywhere else.
 By the end of 2019 the installed capacity of wind power in Ireland was 4,155 megawatts, generating 36.3% of Ireland's electrical power in 2020.

 Most wind farms in Ireland are located in coastal regions and especially in the West of Ireland.
 However, the Irish Sea is getting some attention and the first offshore wind farm in Ireland is located a few kilometres north of Arklow and 10 km out to sea and is known as the Arklow Bank Wind Park.
 This is set to expand in the future.
-Other proposals are an offshore wind farm on the Kish Bank which is about 15 kilometers offshore from Dublin, the capital city.
+Other proposals are an offshore wind farm on the Kish Bank which is about 15 kilometres offshore from Dublin, the capital city.
 With another planned wind farm at Clogherhead (north of Drogheda, south of Dundalk), to be called the Oriel Wind Farm.
 The Codling windfarm, planned for the south Irish Sea, will have a capacity of 1100 MW with 330 turbines, giving a huge boost to wind generated power in Ireland.